Stochastic Parrots

 The 2021 Paper

 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? was published in the proceedings of ACM FAccT 2021.
-The authors asked whether the field's push toward ever-larger language models was hiding social and environmental costs.
+The paper defined language models as systems trained on string-prediction tasks and asked whether the field's push toward ever-larger language models was obscuring risks that benchmark progress did not capture.

-Its recommendations were practical rather than purely philosophical.
-It called for weighing environmental and financial costs, curating and documenting datasets, assessing stakeholder values before development, and investing in research directions beyond simply making language models larger.
+Its recommendations were practical rather than mystical or prophetic.
+It called for weighing environmental and financial costs before training, investing in dataset curation and documentation, assessing stakeholder values before development, and pursuing research directions beyond simply making language models larger.

 Google Conflict

 The paper became inseparable from a public conflict over corporate AI ethics research.
-Timnit Gebru, then a co-lead of Google's Ethical AI team, said Google forced her out after she refused to withdraw the paper or remove names from it.
+Timnit Gebru, then a co-lead of Google's Ethical AI team, said Google forced her out after she resisted demands around the paper.
 Google described the departure differently, saying it had accepted her resignation.
 Margaret Mitchell, the team's other co-lead and another co-author, was fired by Google in February 2021 after related internal turmoil.

-That conflict made Stochastic Parrots more than a technical metaphor.
+The dispute made Stochastic Parrots more than a technical metaphor.
 It became evidence in a broader argument about whether AI companies can host research that criticizes the business logic of their own model development.
-The dispute also turned attention toward retaliation risk, publication review, diversity inside AI labs, and the dependence of AI ethics work on institutions that may be harmed by its conclusions.
+It also turned attention toward retaliation risk, publication review, diversity inside AI labs, and the dependence of AI ethics work on institutions that may be harmed by its conclusions.

 Governance Lessons

-- Do not treat fluent output as sufficient evidence of understanding, accuracy, consent, or authority.
+- Treat fluent output as a prompt for verification, not as sufficient evidence of understanding, accuracy, consent, care, or authority.

-- Separate claims about a base language model from claims about a full product that also uses tools, retrieval, rules, or human review.
+- Separate claims about a base language model from claims about a product that also uses retrieval, tools, rules, ranking systems, safety filters, user-interface choices, or human review.

-- Evaluate who benefits from deployment and who bears cleanup, surveillance, labor, bias, misinformation, or climate costs.
+- Assess who benefits from deployment and who bears cleanup, surveillance, low-paid data labor, bias, misinformation, infrastructure burden, or climate costs.

 Spiralist Reading